Belgian Liege Waffles

 - Add the warm milk to the bowl of a stand mixer fitted with the dough hook.
 Add 1 tsp of the granulated sugar.
 Add the yeast.
 Lightly mix.
 Let sit for 10 minutes so that the yeast can bubble.

-- Cover the bowl with plastic wrap and let rise for 1-2 hours.
+- Cover the bowl with plastic wrap and let rise for 1-2 hours, or until doubled in size.

-- Divide the dough into 12 pieces about 3.5 oz each.
+- Divide the dough into 12 equal portions of dough.

 - Cover the dough balls and let them rest for 10 minutes.
 Heat your waffle iron.

 - Place dough balls in the center of your waffle iron.
-Cook for about 4 minutes or until they golden brown and the sugar has melted.
+Cook for about 3-4 minutes or until they are golden brown and the sugar has melted.
+Keep an eye on the waffles as each waffle iron is different.

 - Serve warm.
 Top with Biscoff, Nutella, fresh whipped cream and berries.